 The Environment and Climate Change Law Review: Editor's Preface

 Environmental law is global in its reach.
-Multinational companies make business plans based on the laws and regulations of the countries in which they are headquartered and have manufacturing facilities as well as the countries in which they distribute and sell their products.
-Moreover, multinational companies have global environmental, health and safety goals and practices that tend to be worldwide in their scope for reasons of policy and operational consistency.
+Multinational companies make business plans based on the laws and regulations of the countries in which they are headquartered and have manufacturing facilities, as well as the countries in which they distribute and sell their products.
+Moreover, such companies have global environmental, health and safety goals and practices that tend to be worldwide in their scope for reasons of policy and operational consistency.

 Climate change continues to dominate international environmental efforts, and we have also witnessed efforts to promote sustainability.
 Many countries are making efforts to promote conservation and renewable or green energy.
 Changes in reliance on coal and nuclear energy have an impact on the demand for other energy sources.
 All of these changes affect efforts to reduce greenhouse gases.

 Environmental law continues to change and evolve, as new regulations are adopted and existing rules are amended or challenged in courts or interpreted by agencies.
 In the United States, for example, 2017 witnessed the inauguration of President Trump, who withdrew from the Paris climate agreement; but as I write this Preface we expect that in January 2021 we will have a new administration headed by President-elect Biden, who has advocated different environment and energy policies.
 Future editions of this book will continue to focus on changes and developments around the globe.

 This book presents an overview and, of necessity, omits many details.
 The book should thus be viewed as a starting point rather than a comprehensive guide.
 Each chapter of this book, including mine, represents the views of the author or authors in their individual capacities, and does not necessarily reflect the views of the authors' firms or clients, or the authors of other chapters, nor my views as the editor.
 This book does not provide legal advice, which should be obtained from the reader's own lawyers.